erikt/MiamiStateMachine/README.md

 ```

 Then add the libraries to use to the dependencies of a target. `MiamiStateMachine` is the state machine itself.
-`MiamiUI` and `MiamiDiagrams` are only needed for what is described further down:
+`MiamiUI`, `MiamiDiagrams` and `MiamiMacros` are only needed for what is described further down:

 ```
-.product(name: "MiamiStateMachine", package: "MiamiStateMachine"), .product(name: "MiamiUI", package: "MiamiStateMachine"), .product(name: "MiamiDiagrams", package: "MiamiStateMachine"),
+.product(name: "MiamiStateMachine", package: "MiamiStateMachine"), .product(name: "MiamiUI", package: "MiamiStateMachine"), .product(name: "MiamiDiagrams", package: "MiamiStateMachine"), .product(name: "MiamiMacros", package: "MiamiStateMachine"),
 ```

 In Xcode, add it as a package dependency of the project, with the same URL.